 Pre Wedding Journals | Selecting the right makeup artist for YOU

-We’re fast approaching winter, the wedding season is done and dusted for a few short months, and engagement season has well and truly slowed down which means you must be about ready to book your bridal trial… or, if there’s no ring on your finger yet (or maybe there’s two rings already) there must be a few upcoming events you want to get dolled up for - am I right?
+We’re in the height of summer, the wedding season is in full swing, and engagement season is only just slowing down which means you must be about ready to book your bridal trial… or, if there’s no ring on your finger yet (or maybe there’s two rings already) there must be a few upcoming events you want to get dolled up for - am I right?
 Orrr am I right?!

 So, which makeup artist do you use?
 Selecting the person MUA for the job can become such a daunting task with the hundreds, or what seems thousands of locally available artists around coming at you from all directions.
 Trust me on this - they are not all the same.